7wikd/Volume-Control/README.md

 # Volume-Control

-Use your hands to control the master volume.
+The power to control master volume, quite literally at your fingertips

 *Note: Currently works for Linux only*